Human-Augment-Analytics/NFHM/README.md

 ## Useful Commands

 We expect to do a lot experiments that vary the content of the DB.
 Consequently, it's imperative to be able to share our _exact_ data with each other.
+This way we can avoid repeating ourselves with the lengthy process of importing data from external sources and generating embeddings.
 You can use `pg_dump` to do so:

 `docker exec  nfhm_devcontainer-postgres-1 bash -c "pg_dump -U postgres nfhm" > <FILE_NAME>.pgsql`

 And then zip it up and send.

-SOURCE_QUEUE="embedder" INPUT="inputs.vector_embedder" OUTPUT="outputs.index_to_postgres" python ingestor/ingestor.py